lorisercole/easyspack/notes/NOTES.md

 - the only BUILD dependency needed is the compiler with `c/cxx/fortran` virtuals, this shows which compiler was used to build the pkg
 - skipping dependencies that are not needed for EasyBuild or Spack does not seem to lead to problems
 - if a version does not exist in Spack, it is not a problem
-- we need to be careful with EESSI compat layer, and packages that have been filtered out (e.g. glibc, binutils, etc)\
+- we need to be careful with **EESSI compat layer**, and packages that have been filtered out (e.g. glibc, binutils, etc)\
   **EESSI filtered dependencies**:
   - Autoconf
   - Automake